unlock-protocol/unlock/unlock-protocol.com/blog/emergency-upgrade-1-3.md

 During normal operation a user calls `createLock` on our main Unlock contract.
 That function will deploy the lock and call `initialize` in the same transaction.
 It’s responsible for recording data such as the lock owner and the key price.

 Proxies work by reading the implementation logic from a template.
-The template is nothing more than a contract containing the logic / source code for the lock proxies to leverage.
+The template is nothing more than a contract containing the logic / source code for each individual lock to leverage.

 Additionally we allow the lock owner to `selfdestruct` their lock after it's outlived its usefulness.
 This allows them to be good citizens by freeing up data that is no longer relevant - reducing blockchain bloat, preventing nodes from maintaining state that no one is interested in anymore.